 - Berber village of Toujane (time-permitting)

-We depart early this morning, and journey 340km south, past the Gulf of Gabes, to Matmata, famous for its troglodyte houses.
+We depart early this morning, and drive 340km south, past the Gulf of Gabes, to Matmata, famous for its troglodyte houses.
 En route we stop briefly at the coastal town of Mahares.
-Those who remember the early scenes of the first Star Wars film will remember the troglodyte family home of the young Luke Skywalker; the early scenes were filmed in Matmata.
+Those who remember the early scenes of the first Star Wars film will remember the troglodyte family home of the young Luke Skywalker; these early scenes were filmed in Matmata.
 Centuries ago the inhabitants of this desert region, like those of many extremely hot places from Iran to Southern Spain, decided to build their houses underground.
 Matmata’s are some of the most sophisticated of this type.
 They consist of a deep, quarried courtyard approached from ground level by a tunnel.
 Off the courtyard were dug living rooms.
 We shall see a number of these houses, of which Matmata boast some forty.

 Day 8: Tuesday 27 October, Tataouine – Chenini – Douiret – Tataouine